 The following table outlines terminology for Find Co-travelers:

 Term Definition Example Entity A moving object with position periodically recorded.
 A marine vessel.
 Observation A point geometry and timestamp representing a single entity's location at an instant in time.
 The location of a vessel at an instant in time.
 Entities of interest Specific entities used to find co-travel incidents.
 A specific marine vessel known to engage in illegal fishing.
 Co-travel incident When two entities are within the search distance of each other over a minimum duration of time.
+When group mode is enabled, a single co-travel incident may have as many or more entites than the minimum group size.
 Two vessels that are within 500 meters of each other for at least 1 hour.
 Gap When two entities temporarily farther apart than the search distance and, if defined, the search duration.
+When group mode is enabled, this is also when there are temporarily fewer entities co-traveling than the minimum group size.
 Two vessels are within 500 meters of each other for 20 minutes before moving farther apart for 10 minutes and finally moving within 500 meters of each other for 10 more minutes.
 This co-travel incident has a 10-minute gap.
 Consecutive duration The duration that two entities co-travel without separating.
 In the previous example, the co-travel event has consecutive durations of 20 minutes and 10 minutes.
 Cumulative duration The total duration that two entities are co-traveling, including gaps.
 In the previous example, the co-travel event has a cumulative duration of 50 minutes. -

 The input DataFrame must contain time-enabled point observations that represent an instant in time.
 Track observations that do not have a valid timestamp or geometry will be excluded from analysis.